oVirt/ovirt-site/source/uncategorized/debugfrontend.html.md

 Notes:

 *   `gwt:debug` launches Development Mode via gwt-maven-plugin
-*   `gwtdev` profile adds extra Java sources and resources necessary for debugging
+*   `gwtdev` profile adds extra Java sources and resources necessary for debugging, so that changes in related Frontend projects (`uicommonweb`, `gwt-common` etc.) are reflected in Development Mode for new debugging sessions
 *   `gwt.noserver` tells Development Mode that the application is already deployed on JBoss AS (don't use embedded Jetty instance to serve application content)

 You should see following output in console: `Listening for transport dt_socket at address: 8000`